-The framework consists of 8 steps (grouped in 4 waves), which are driving the effort towards figuring out the most compelling go-to-market strategy as well as launching a new product or service eventually.
+The 4 Waves Go-To-Market Strategy framework consists of 8 steps (grouped in 4 waves), which are driving the effort towards figuring out the most powerful to launch and scale digital products.

-Designing and implementing the strategy requires going out of the office, co-creating the strategy with customers, and embedding extensive feedback into strategy assumptions.
-This is the perfect template for your product management practices, and it's a healthy root system for launching a tech product.
+Designing and implementing the strategy requires going out of the office, co-creating the strategy with customers, and embedding extensive feedback into strategy execution.

 Step 2 - Landscape capture - product managers need to have a full understanding of what happens in the landscape in which a new product or service will be launched.
 The landscape is more than only the competitors' scan.